Puppy

 Without the support of our volunteers who provide such a loving and secure home life for our young puppies, training our dogs in adulthood would be much more difficult.

-completed, they will commence formal training.
+At around 18 months of age the puppies return to ADNZT for a month-long assessment in a variety of environments and situations.
+Once successfully completed, they will commence formal training.
 The training period is approximately 6 months; following qualification, the dog will be then matched to a client.

 -